 - Staff training

-The Mexican Asylum Program is ideal for companies that want to achieve cost-effective manufacturing in Mexico, but want to retain control of their operations.
-If you are manufacturing or assembling more complex products, then Asylum Plan Manufacturing may be a better choice.
+The Mexican Shelter Program is ideal for companies that want to achieve cost-effective manufacturing in Mexico, but want to retain control of their operations.
+If you are manufacturing or assembling more complex products, then Shelter Plan Manufacturing may be a better choice.

-- After joining the asylum program, companies can master:
+- After joining the shelter program, companies can master:

 - Your production operations